AzureSQLDB/ContentSafetyLab/docs/2-create-azure-SQL-database.md

 1. Click the **OK** button on the bottom left of the page.

 1. Back on the **Create a SQL Database** page, verify the values you entered and that the free database offer has been applied.

+1. **ADD ADVENTURE WORKS DATA HERE**

-Then click the **Review + create** button in the lower left of the page.
+1. Then click the **Review + create** button in the lower left of the page.

     ![A picture of verifying the values and that the free database offer has been applied and clicking the Review + create button in the lower left of the page](./media/ch2/deploy1o.png)